 See this post for all major credit card application restrictions to be aware of.

-The Marriott Bonvoy Business Amex has a $125 annual fee (Rates & Fees).
-You can add additional cardmembers at no extra cost.
+The Marriott Bonvoy Business Amex has a $125 annual fee (Rates & Fees); additional cardmembers are available at no additional cost.

 No Foreign Transaction Fees